lukaslicon/ART120Final/README.md

 - **Jentsen:** Production Lead

 **Gives credit for all major upstream assets**
-- Maximilian Breal from ART120 helped create assets such as the glove, koi fish, housing application, and animation of ending background.
+- Maximilian Breal from ARTG120 helped create assets such as the glove, koi fish, housing application, houses, and animation of ending background.

 - Tileset for NPC Screen: https://clockworkraven.itch.io/raven-fantasy-pixel-art-tileset-green-forest